zewdih/zewdih/README.md

 ---
 ## About Me

-👩🏽‍💻 **Data Scientist, ML Engineer, and Software Engineer** with a product mindset and a passion for building AI tools that work in the real world.
-I'm a UC Berkeley grad (Data Science) who loves bringing technical depth and creative intuition together to solve meaningful problems.
+👩🏽‍💻 **I'm a UC Berkeley grad (Data Science) who loves bringing technical depth and creative intuition together to solve meaningful problems.
+With a product mindset and a passion for building AI tools that work in the real world, I focus on creating systems that are scalable, explainable, and user-centered.**

 Here’s what I’m most passionate about:

-- 🐾 **Applied ML + Computer Vision** – From classifying political rhetoric to building Mood Paw AI, I love making ML models that explain, interpret, and interact with the world.
-- 🧠 **End-to-End Model Development** – I build from scratch: modeling logic, data wrangling, training, evaluation, and tuning with clear metrics (R², OSR², F1).
+- 🤖 **End-to-End Model Development** – I build from scratch: modeling logic, data wrangling, training, evaluation, and tuning with clear metrics (R², OSR², F1).
 - 🛠️ **Developer Tools + UX** – Whether it's web apps, educational tools, or internal dashboards, I aim to build intuitive interfaces on top of powerful systems.
 - 📱 **iOS + CoreML in Progress** – I’m actively exploring Swift and CoreML to bring ML to mobile and build apps with real-world value.
 - 🎓 **Teaching + Technical Communication** – As a tech instructor and writing tutor, I know how to explain complex systems to diverse learners and stakeholders.
+- 📚 ML/DL Research Enthusiast – I regularly read and synthesize the latest machine learning and deep learning papers to stay current with advancements in the field.

 ---